liferay-design/liferay.design/README.md

 This is where 98.3% of the site content lives &mdash; [markdown](https://www.markdownguide.org) is a lot easier to write than html 🤓.

-###### Using React Compoents Within a Markdown file
+###### Using React Components Within a Markdown file

----

-title: 'Logos'
-description: "Liferay's logo and product logos in all the formats you need."

----

-import { Icon } from 'components/atoms'

-Before you do anything with these files, make sure you thoroughly review our [logo guidelines](/docs/guidelines/logo-usage.html)!

-Downloads are grouped by Digital and Print formats and include approved colors and lockups.

-### Corporate Mark
+> This is new experimental territory to render react components in md files, so you will propbably run into some quirks!

 1. Rename the file extension from `.md` to `.mdx`
 2. If you have markup in the file, you will now have to make it React friendly (change `class` to `className` and `style=""` to `style={{}}`)